Cytus: Cytus

 As of April 2021, Cytus ranks #8 in the iOS App Store's "Music" category in the United States.

 Smartphone game reviewer TouchArcade gave the game 4 stars out of 5, saying that "the gameplay is pretty simple, but well executed", though noting it lacked a health system and had fairly loose hit detection.

 Cytus α

 Cytus α received mostly positive reviews.
 Ryan Craddock of Nintendo Life gave the game a "great" 8 out of 10, praising the game's mechanics as "something particularly satisfying about dancing around the screen playing a musical version of whack-a-mole", but that its higher price compared to Rayark's other titles Deemo and Voez meant that "Rayark has almost shot itself in the foot with its previous releases."
 Shigeta Yuichi from IGN Japan gave the game an 8.5 out of 10, noting the Battle Mode's low player base and inability to search for friends, yet one that he could still "wholeheartedly recommend to new players".

 Controversy

 Censorship in China

-In 2020, Cytus II was temporarily banned in China following a discovery that it contained a pro-Hong Kong protests message.
+In 2020, Cytus II was temporarily banned in China following a discovery that one of their composers had written (privately and with no connection to Cytus II or Rayark, Inc.) a song with a hidden pro-Hong Kong protests message, written in morse code.
+The artist quickly resigned as they did not want the game and the company to be connected to their song.
+The Rayark CEO was also forced to condemn the actions of the composer in question.